On the semicontinuity problem of fibers and global $F$-regularity

 Here, we state the localization theorem for $F$-rational rings, which admit lifting property, and we do not require any essential part of tight closure theory for the proof.
 So we only recall the definition.
 Let $I$ be an ideal of a Noetherian ring $R$ of characteristic $p>0$.
-Then the \textit{tight closure}, denoted $I^*$, is the set of all $x \in R$ such that $cx^{p^e} \in I^{[p^e]}$ for $e \gg 0$ and some $c \in R$ not in any minimal prime of $R$.
+Then the \textit{tight closure}, denoted by $I^*$, is the set of all $x \in R$ such that $cx^{p^e} \in I^{[p^e]}$ for $e \gg 0$ and some $c \in R$ not in any minimal prime of $R$.
 Then the tight closure $I^*$ is an ideal containing $I$.

 A (not necessarily local) Noetherian ring $R$ of characteristic $p>0$ is \textit{F-rational}, if every parameter ideal $I$ of $R$ is tightly closed.
 An ideal $I$ is a \textit{parameter ideal} if $\Ht(I)=\mu(I)$, where $\mu(I)$ is the minimal number of generators of $I$.
-In fact, an excellent ring $R$ is $F$-rational if and only if the localization $R_{\fp}$ is so for all prime ideals $\fp$ of $R$.
-The following corollary partially answers a question of Hashimoto (\cite{Hashi1}, Remark 6.7).
+In fact, an excellent ring $R$ is $F$-rational if and only if the localization $R_{\fp}$ is $F$-rational for all prime ideals $\fp$ of $R$.
+The following corollary partially answers a question of Hashimoto \cite[Remark 6.7]{Hashi1}.

-\begin{corollary}[Localization theorem II] Let $\phi:R \to S$ be a flat homomorphism of finite type of excellent rings of characteristic $p>0$.
-Assume that $P \cap R$ is a maximal ideal for all maximal ideals $P$ of $S$ and all closed fibers of $\phi$ are geometrically $F$-rational over the residue fields.
+\begin{corollary}[Localization theorem II] Let $\phi:R \to S$ be a flat map of finite type of excellent rings of characteristic $p>0$.
+Assume that $P \cap R$ is a maximal ideal for all maximal ideals $P$ of $S$ and every closed fiber of $\phi$ is geometrically $F$-rational over the corresponding residue field of $R$.
 Then $\phi$ is an $F$-rational homomorphism. \end{corollary}

-\begin{proof} In fact, if $A$ is an excellent local ring, then it is $F$-rational if and only if the $\fm$-adic completion $\widehat{A}$ is so.
-Notice that $\widehat{A}$ is a residue class ring of a Cohen-Macaulay ring.
-Then we use this fact together with the lifting property for $F$-rational local rings (\cite{HoHu2}, Theorem 4.2), so that $F$-rational excellent rings fulfill all the hypotheses as in Theorem \ref{Theorem1}. \end{proof}
+\begin{proof} Let $A$ be an excellent local ring.
+Then it is $F$-rational if and only if the $\fm$-adic completion $\widehat{A}$ is so.
+Note that $\widehat{A}$ is a residue class ring of a Cohen-Macaulay ring.
+Then we use this fact together with the lifting property for $F$-rational local rings \cite[Theorem 4.2]{HoHu2}, so that $F$-rational excellent rings fulfill the hypotheses of Theorem \ref{Theorem1}. \end{proof}

-Finally, we prove the following version of the theorem on generic smoothness, using the localization theorem for $\mathbf{P}$=smooth, due to Andr\`e \cite{And}; see also \cite{Ni}.
-A recent book \cite{GorWed} gives a detailed list from EGA on the semicontinuity property for various $\mathbf{P}$.